mozilla/firefoxos-quick-start/guide.md

 ``This is just a basic outline for now``

 ###Intro###
-*  It's easy to get started
-*  This guide acts as both a quick tutorial and template to get up and running with your own FFOS app in 5 minutes
+The Firefox OS platform gives web developers exactly what they've wanted for years:  a mobile environment dedicated to apps created with just HTML, CSS, and JavaScript.
+This guide aims to get you up and running with an environment and basic architecture so that you can create the next great app!